luisignaciocc/ytmusic-scrobbler-web/README.md

 1. Clone the repository
 2. Set the required environment variables
-3. Run `docker-compose up -d` to start the PostgreSQL database
+3. Run `docker-compose up -d` to start the PostgreSQL and Redis services
 4. Run `pnpm migrate` to migrate the database
 5. Run `pnpm dev --filter web` to start the frontend development server (port 3000)
 6. Run `pnpm dev --filter worker` to start the background workers (port 4000)